Multinational companies have emerged from international investment and trade as capital

 the income, and therefore the state is entitled to its fair share in order to be

 able to provide the services continuously.
-But the real value is impossible to calculate
+But the real value of the income is impossible

-The value of income can also be manipulated in the formulary apportionment system,
+the abuse.
+The value of income could also be manipulated in the formulary apportionment

-To sum up the above, the true allocation of income among states is not cost effectively feasible.
+The true allocation of income among states is not cost effectively feasible.
 Even

-if the multinational enterprise does not want to misuse the system, it cannot calculate
+if the multinational enterprise does not want to abuse the system, it cannot calculate

-the real income attributable to the subsidiary operating in a particular state.
+the real income attributable to its subsidiary operating in a particular state.

 Even in the case of an ideal international taxation system where all states applied

 the same tax rate and there were no tax havens, it would be advantageous for the

-multinational enterprise to set off loss generated in one state against profit
+multinational enterprise to set off loss generated in one state against profit generated

-the tax revenue levied on the income, and so deprives the state of
+state reduces the tax revenue levied on the income and so deprives that state of

-funds needed for

-the rendering of public services that have contributed to the generation of the profit.
+funds needed for rendering the public services that contribute to the generation

 In the present international taxation system with different tax rates and tax havens,